valist-io/reproducible/README.md

 # Reproducible

-A library for coordinating reproducible builds with docker.
+A library for creating simple, reproducible environments with docker.
+Build artifacts reproducibly using the docker build system!

 ## Installation